getodk/xforms-spec/_sections/120-entities.md

 - Property names with `__` prefixes are reserved
 - Property names follow the same rules as form field names ([valid XML identifiers](https://www.w3.org/TR/xml/#NT-Name))

 The set of all Entity Properties defined across all forms that populate a specific Dataset define that Dataset’s schema.
+New properties can be introduced by forms that create or update Entities.